 Freed people everywhere celebrated the end of slavery and immediately began to take steps to improve their own condition by seeking what had long been denied to them: land, financial security, education, and the ability to participate in the political process.
 They wanted to be reunited with family members, grasp the opportunity to make their own independent living, and exercise their right to have a say in their own government.

 In this endeavor, the Freedmen’s Bureau received support from Christian organizations that had long advocated for abolition, such as the American Missionary Association (AMA).
-The AMA used the knowledge and skill it had acquired while working in missions in Africa and with American Indian groups to establish and run schools for freed slaves in the postwar South.
-While men and women, white and black, taught in these schools, the opportunity was crucially important for participating women (Figure 16.5).
+The AMA used the knowledge and skill it had acquired while working in missions in Africa and with Native American groups to establish and run schools for those freed from slavery in the postwar South.
+While men and women, White and Black, taught in these schools, the opportunity was crucially important for participating women (Figure 16.5).
 At the time, many opportunities, including admission to most institutes of higher learning, remained closed to women.
 Participating in these schools afforded these women the opportunities they otherwise may have been denied.
 Additionally, the fact they often risked life and limb to work in these schools in the South demonstrated to the nation that women could play a vital role in American civic life.